vehpi/lipoprotein_kinetics/README.md

 sols.m : The function that concatenates the 3 solution structures to generate a continuous solution.

+fig_pl.m : The function that creates enrichment data and plasma concentration figures.

 inp.mat : The data file that holds injected labelled leucine (inl) and glycerol (ing) during the kinetics study.
 First row is pre-surgery and second row is post surgery.

 par_table.mat : Table of estimated parameter values.
 Columns are as follows;